 If you are looking to find your first software engineering role or looking to change positions, you probably have figured out that the technical interviews are one of the most important aspects of the interview process.
 You might have Googled, “how to prepare for software engineering interviews” and found that there is a lot of resources online.

-We compiled a list of these resources so that you can find the right one for you.
+We compiled a list of these resources so that you can find the right one for you to practice software engineer interview questions.
 We also created a list of 93 software engineering interview questions from real tech companies that you can practice to get started and wrote a step-by-step guide to solving a Google interview question.

 There are some free questions and solutions on Leetcode, but for the most part, a subscription is necessary in order to fully make use of the service.
 Users can subscribe to a monthly package for $35 per month (down from $39) or a yearly package for $159 per month (down from $299).
 Premium users have access to more questions, solutions, more accurate company problem sets, and question sorting by prevalence.

 Most people who have been applying for software engineering positions have heard of HackerRank because it is the most common tool used by companies to assess their software engineering candidates.
 They also offer practice questions for people looking to prepare for upcoming interviews in the environment they will likely be tested in.
 Their questions are classified by skill level in data structures, algorithms, and general math and in a variety of languages.
 HackerRank also has a variety of contests and a job board.
 It is free for users.